Flevy Management Insights Case Study

 Given the outcomes and insights gained, the next steps should focus on consolidating the gains while addressing the areas of improvement.
 It is recommended to conduct a thorough review of the digital marketing and customer engagement strategies to identify and implement optimizations that could further reduce CAC and increase CLV.
 Expanding the use of data analytics to gain deeper insights into customer behavior and preferences can drive personalized marketing and product development efforts.
 Furthermore, continuing to foster a culture of innovation and agility within the organization will be crucial in sustaining the momentum of digital transformation and maintaining competitive advantage in the fast-evolving e-commerce landscape.

-Source: Digital Transformation Initiative for Specialty E-commerce, Flevy Management Insights, 2024
+Source: Digital Transformation Strategy for an International Financial Institution, Flevy Management Insights, David Tang, 2025

 Flevy is the world's largest knowledge base of best practices.